EU leaders tackle escape route from Russian fossil fuels | Headlines

 EU leaders tackle escape route from Russian fossil fuels

+The 27 countries of the EU rely on Russia for 40% of their collective gas needs, 27% of oil imports and 46% of imported coal.
+Russian gas flows to Europe have continued at a steady pace since the invasion, which Russia calls a "special military operation", but Moscow has warned that Western sanctions on its oil could prompt it to close a major gas pipeline to Europe.

-European Union leaders will tackle ways to wean themselves off Russian fossil fuels on Thursday and debate how quickly to ditch their key supplier, with countries split over whether to sanction oil and gas imports as Moscow wages war in Ukraine.
+European Union leaders will tackle ways to wean themselves off Russian fossil fuels on Thursday and debate how quickly to do so, with countries split over whether to sanction oil and gas imports as Moscow wages war in Ukraine.
 Russia's invasion of Ukraine prompted Brussels to unveil plans this week to reduce reliance on Europe's top gas supplier this year and end it within the decade.

-European Union leaders will tackle ways to wean themselves off Russian fossil fuels on Thursday and debate how quickly to ditch their key supplier, with countries split over whether to sanction oil and gas imports as Moscow wages war in Ukraine.

-Russia's invasion of Ukraine prompted Brussels to unveil plans this week to reduce reliance on Europe's top gas supplier this year and end it within the decade.
-How to implement those plans, not to mention how to finance them, will be a key topic under discussion at a two-day summit in Versailles, France.

 Other countries say the hundreds of millions of euros per day Europe pays Russia for fossil fuels must stop - even if that hurts Europe's economy and pushes soaring energy prices even higher.
 "Billions are flowing to Russia via Nord Stream 1," a Polish diplomat said, referring to a gas pipeline from Russia to Germany.
 "These are billions for which today Ukrainians are paying with their own blood."